yeezhu/UNIT/README.md

-# UNIT: Unifying Image and Text Recognition in One Vision Encoder
+# Pytorch implementation of "UNIT: Unifying Image and Text Recognition in One Vision Encoder"

 ## Install